 What is BPM?

-BPM is a business discipline that helps companies better understand and improve how they operate so they can streamline workflows, boost overall productivity, eliminate waste, lower costs, and increase agility, scalability and process efficiency.
-It builds on the early scientific management approach by Frederick Winslow Taylor, with more modern techniques for improving quality and efficiency pioneered by Peter Drucker and the total quality management and Six Sigma methods for process improvement.
+BPM is a business discipline that helps organizations better understand and improve the business processes they use to operate.
+The insights they gain from BPM enable organizations to streamline workflows, boost overall productivity, eliminate waste, lower costs, and increase agility, scalability and process efficiency.
+BPM builds on the early scientific management approach by Frederick Winslow Taylor with the incorporation of modern techniques for improving process quality and efficiency, including those pioneered by Peter Drucker and the total quality management and Six Sigma methods.

 BPM has traditionally required process experts to manually craft process diagrams by watching and interviewing business users.
+This is called business process mapping (which confusingly sometimes gets shortened to the same acronym as business process management).
 These diagrams were often captured as a business process modeling notation using visual diagramming tools like Microsoft Visio.
 The resulting files were static and required additional work to implement.
-But that approach has started to change with better tools to automatically capture processes, highlight opportunities for improvement and implement new workflows.
+But that approach has started to change with the development of better tools to automatically capture processes, highlight opportunities for improvement and implement new workflows.

-RPA and BPM: How to use each concept separately -- and together
+RPA and BPM: How to use each separately -- and together

 RPA is usually deployed tactically as a Band-Aid to a problem until an appropriate platform is implemented or a longer-term technology roadmap pays off.
-Process mapping can be very targeted to avoid, for example, mapping an entire accounting function if the goal is to automate the ingestion of invoices.
-A complete business process map, Brown said, is an excellent tool for discovering and prioritizing RPA opportunities.
+A complete business process map is an excellent tool for discovering and prioritizing RPA opportunities.
+Process mapping in RPA can also be very targeted to avoid denoting an entire accounting function if the goal is to automate the ingestion of invoices.

 Automation vs. monitoring and analytics.
-RPA and BPM work in complementary fashion when deploying and monitoring automated processes.
+RPA and BPM complement each other when deploying and monitoring automated processes.
 "RPA refers to the automation aspect of BPM, such as data formatting and the pushing and pulling of information from multiple systems," explained Isaac Gould, research manager at Nucleus Research.
 BPM encompasses the workflow design, monitoring and analytics of RPA tasks and processes.

-Marketers, for example, might need to complete a monthly report of how their campaign affects sales.
-BPM software will assign and notify the individuals responsible for starting the project.
-An RPA tool will then be triggered to move sales data from a CRM or ERP system to a report builder.
-As each iterative step is completed, BPM software will automatically send progress reports to project participants for approval and add a layer of analytics to track how long each step takes to complete and which tasks require the most rework.
+Marketers, for example, might need to complete a monthly report on how their campaign affects sales.
+BPM software assigns and notifies the individuals responsible for starting the project.
+An RPA tool is then triggered to move sales data from a CRM or ERP system to a report builder.
+As each iterative step is completed, BPM software automatically sends progress reports to project participants for approval and adds a layer of analytics to track how long each step takes to complete and which tasks require the most rework.

 Faster vs. better processes.
 RPA makes any process faster, including a bad one, while BPM can improve an existing process.
-"Deploying robots to automate tasks in an inefficient process just makes a faster inefficient process," said Miguel Valdes Faura, CEO and co-founder of open source BPM and low-code development platform provider Bonitasoft.
-"Approaching business process automation by looking at the whole process end-to-end through BPM implementation results in a better process, where RPA can have its own important role to play."
+"Deploying robots to automate tasks in an inefficient process just makes a faster inefficient process," said Miguel Valdes Faura, co-founder and former CEO of open source BPM and low-code development platform provider Bonitasoft.
+"Approaching business process automation by looking at the whole process end-to-end through BPM implementation results in a better process, [within which] RPA can have its own important role to play."

 Despite the recent popularity of RPA, BPM is still the foundation of automated business processes.
-BPM manages end-to-end process, structures and business data, and coordinates how people and systems work together, Faura explained.
+BPM manages the end-to-end processes, structures and business data, and coordinates how people and systems work together, Faura explained.
 Using visibility and process data, BPM also provides strategic insights for process improvements and innovations.

 RPA can connect BPM processes with the same technologies deployed with other platforms and systems.
 BPM processes can delegate tasks to RPA robots at the right time and in the proper context.